Do Dishwashers Use Hot Water?

 How much hot water does a dishwasher use?

 Standard ENERGY STAR certified dishwashers use an average of 3-5 gallons of hot water per commonly used cycle.
 Some very powerful dishwasher cycles may use up to 9 gallons of water.
 Compact dishwashers that are ENERGY STAR certified use an average of 2.7 gallons per cycle.
+Learn more about the cycles and settings on your dishwasher.

 Can you run a dishwasher with cold water?